-While Caledon may be small, at just under 60,000 residents, the town is experiencing steady growth and a growing level of industry.
+While Caledon may be small, with approximately 77,784 residents, the town is experiencing steady growth and a growing level of industry.
 Close to the city, yet with its own rural charm, this is a highly-desirable location for many.

 Here’s what you need to know

 The Local Market

 Caledon real estate is mostly comprised of single-family units that accommodate the larger number of families who call the area home.
 Overall, it’s a growing market with properties that offer ample room for growing families.

 However, the area is also growing with a smattering of developments.
 Places like Strawberry Fields, exemplify master-planned communities which are adding more life – and more opportunity – the Caledon region.

 Things To Do

 People flock to Caledon for the sheer amount of outdoor activities that are on offer.
 Due to being located so close to the Niagara Escarpment, this area is filled with beautiful scenic opportunities.